 Belgium Dress Code

-Job search in Belgium requires more than just the obvious Belgium CV writing and translation - it requires careful preparation.
-You will face issues that probably did not even cross your mind when you start planning to go for a job in Belgium.
+Job search in Belgium requires more than just the obvious Belgium CV with Belgium cover letter writing and translation - it requires careful preparation.
+You will face issues that probably did not even cross your mind when you start planning to go for work in Belgium.
 Do not misjudge the large impact they can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Belgium Dress Code for Job Interviews